ory/docs/docs/oathkeeper/sdk/api.md

 {}
 ```

-_IsInstanceAliveReader IsInstanceAliveReader IsInstanceAliveReader is a Reader
+_IsInstanceAliveReader IsInstanceAliveReader is a Reader for the IsInstanceAlive
-for the IsInstanceAlive structure._
+structure._

 #### Properties